What Is Speech Anxiety And How Do I Overcome It?

 If you experience strong anxiety when you need to speak in front of other people, it can help to talk to a licensed therapist.
-They can work with you to help get to the root of the problem and then address it in a way that helps you to overcome it.
+They can work with you to help you get to the root of the problem and properly address it.
 BetterHelp has professionals that are ready and waiting to help you overcome your speech anxiety.
 It's an affordable and convenient option for you to use.

 If you suffer from speech anxiety, you are not alone.
 While this is a common affliction many people experience, changing it, is within reach.
 Consider getting professional help to address it once and for all.